alexey1607/scalyr-community/guides/how-to-set-alerts.md

 If you've found that you're missing important events, look for places to tighten your threshold or perhaps add an additional alert.

-And finally, we hope you've found this best practices reference valuable, enlightening, and perhaps even fun...(ok, ok, we won't push it.)
+We hope you've found this best practices reference valuable, enlightening, and perhaps even fun...(ok, ok, we won't push it.)

 Good luck and happy alerting!

+And finally - we'll leave you with some questions:  How do you set alert thresholds for your own production systems?
+Are there ways framing the problem that we haven't considered?
+Let us know in the comments!